RP B.A. (Hons), B. Ed., M. Div.

 My office is located in downtown Guelph, near the corner of Eramosa-Wyndham and Woolwich in the Wellington Building.
 Usually I meet with clients in the office.

-During COVID-19 I'm also available for remote counselling
+During COVID-19 I'm also available for remote therapy

 Another option that some clients appreciate is: